MohamadAl-Shanti/Hobbit-Language-Model/README.md

   * MLP, following Bengio et al. 2003

 # Usage
-Any English text file can be used in place of Hobbits.txt so long as it contains distince sentences.
+Any English text file can be used in place of Hobbits.txt so long as it contains distinct sentences.